Merimbula: Sport

-Merimbula has a green football oval and two soccer fields on the Berrambool Oval.
+Merimbula has a green oval and two soccer Fields on the Berrambool Oval.
 The oval is used, depending on the time of year, for cricket (summer period) and Australian Football (winter period).
+The Merimbula Diggers compete in AFL Sapphire Coast and are one of the competition's most successful clubs.
 There are additional sporting facilities located within the Merimbula urban area.
-The Merimbula Pambula Bulldogs competes in the Group 16 Rugby League Premiership.
-Merimbula hosts two football clubs, the Diggers and the Marlins.
+The Merimbula-Pambula Bulldogs are based in nearby Pambula and compete in the Group 16 Rugby League Premiership.
 Merimbula's soccer club is the Merimbula Grasshoppers which hosts men, women and junior sides.
 The Merimbula Knights Cricket Club are a club in the Far South Coast Cricket Association.
 Other sporting clubs include the Merimbula Basket Ball Club, Merimbula Big Game and Lakes Angling Club, and Merimbula Netball Association.

 There are five golf courses within a one-hour drive from Merimbula, including Pambula Merimbula GC, Tura Beach Country Club, Eden Gardens Country Club and Bermagui Country Club.